 Number one, top of the list for choosing a CRM for your small business: It MUST be easy.
 Easy to learn AND easy to use.
 Since every CRM company is going to say their system is easy, you can’t go by that.

 It has to be easy for YOU and your team.
-Sure, their system is easy for programmers, software engineers and computer geeks, but you have to find the one that is easy for you.
+Sure, their system might be easy for programmers, software engineers and computer geeks, but you have to find the one that is easy for you.

 Don’t look for the CRM system with the most features.
-A bunch of features don’t matter if the product is too difficult to use in the first place.
-When it comes to CRM product features, less is more, or better said: fewer is better.
+Features don’t matter if the product is too difficult to use in the first place.
+In fact, when it comes to CRM product features, less is more, or better said: fewer is better.

 There is an easy way to know if the CRM you are looking at is really easy: